-Payment: We document the services you receive at each visit so that you, your insurance company, or other third-party payors can pay us.
+Payment: We document the services you receive at each visit so that you, your insurance company, or other third- party payors can pay us.
 For example, we may provide electronic or paper copies of your medical record to your insurance company or tell your health plan about upcoming services or services received that require their approval.
 This disclosure of information may occur after you have been discharged from CBH up to seven (7) years after your last date of service.
 Your health information may be transmitted electronically with security measures to protect your information.
 We also may send you a bill that may include information that identifies that you receive services from Colonial Behavioral Health.

-Healthcare Operations: Health Information is used to improve the services we provide to train staff and students, for business management, quality improvement, state/federal reporting requirements and for customer service.
-For example, we may use your health information to review our treatment and services, report data to agencies as required by law or contracts and to evaluate the performance of our staff that is providing are to you.
+Healthcare Operations: Health Information is used to improve services we provide to train staff and students, for business management, quality improvement and for customer service.
+For example, we may use your health information to review our treatment and services and to evaluate the performance of our staff in caring for you.